-It is essential that you run a full backup of all files, document, and data on the Sony Xperia Android device to be worked on.
+It is essential that you run a full backup of all files, documents, and data on the Sony Xperia Android device to be worked on.
 This is because even if you engage a professional to update your firmware if it is not done correctly, then, you’ll lose all the data saved on the device.
 Thus, we always advise running backups to be on the safe side.

 Charge the device fully